Paint 101: 35 + Painting Tips for Painting In and Around Your Home Like a Pro!

 Spray Painting Tips

-- For spray painting metal fixtures: Lay fixture on work surface in a well-ventilated area when the temp is around 78 degrees.
+- When spray painting metal fixtures: Lay fixture on work surface in a well-ventilated area when the temp is around 78 degrees.
 Apply light coats about 8-inches away from surface.
 Repeat coats every 5 minutes up to an hour until you get the coverage you need.

 - If you need to re-coat after an hour you need to wait at least 48 hours before adding another coat.
 The initial coats of paint have to fully cure.
 If you re-coat too early you risk wrinkling the paint finish.